-Replace the back cover O-rings (18 and 19) and lubricate them with a generous amount of No. 2 grease.
+Replace the back cover and wear plate O-rings (18 and 19) and lubricate them with a generous amount of No. 2 grease.
 Clean any scale or debris from the contacting surfaces in the pump casing that might interfere or prevent a good seal with the back cover.